What is Digital Marketing?

 A good example would be conducting periodic surveys.
 Ask people how they heard about your brand, and what their thoughts are, based on what they heard.

-Direct feedback from customers can help you gauge how effectively your digital content is creating a positive, memorable connection between your target audience and your brand.
+Direct feedback from customers can help you gauge how effectively your digital content is creating a positive, memorable connection between your target audience

 At the end of the day, the qualitative measurements of digital marketing success are arguably the most important.
 These represent the deeper connections you are making with people, which translate into long-term success for your brand!